12 Products Worth Investing in For Moving Day

 9. Space-Saving Bags

 We don’t blame you for needing some space during a move.
-Your linens, clothes and comforters will benefit from it, too.
+Your linens, clothes, and comforters will benefit from it, too.
 Space-saving bags compress bulky items by removing unnecessary air.
 Beginning at roughly $15, they’ll capitalize on every inch of space.

 You’re ready to start tearing into boxes upon arrival.
 If only you had a way to do so without digging through that slew of them to locate a knife.
-For just a few bucks, a boxcutter will let you quickly open boxes—as well as break them down once you’re finished unpacking.
+For just a few bucks, a boxcutter will let you quickly open boxes — as well as break them down once you’re finished unpacking.

 11. Foam Wrapping Sheets

-I’ll start collecting old newspaper, you said.
+I’ll start collecting old newspapers, you said.
 It’ll be easy, you said.
 Next thing you know, you’re searching high and low for anything to protect your breakables with.
 Less than $10 will get you 50 cushioned sheets to shield and separate fragile items.
 That’s a wrap.

-One more, actually—to save the best for last.
+One more, actually — to save the best for last.
 Does a corkscrew not belong somewhere convenient for the moment you kick your feet up?
 If a glass of wine is something you’ll crave after the physical and mental exhaustion of moving day, playing scavenger hunt in moving boxes is not the best way to get there.
 Not that we know from experience.
 Keep a corkscrew handy so you can unwind while enjoying the fruits of your moving labor.
 You did it!